Lamb and Barley Stew

 Can also be blended or mashed for spoon-feeding.

-• Fridge: Store in an airtight container for up to 3 days.
-Flavours develop even more overnight!
+Store in the fridge in an airtight container for up to 3 days.

 Ingredients